MerosCrypto/Meros/docs/Protocol/Merit.md

 Meros has an on-chain nickname system for Merit Holders, where each nickname is an incremental number assigned forever.
 The first miner is 0, the second is 1...
 Referring to a miner who has already earned Merit by their key is not allowed.

-The "contents" has leaves for both the Verification Packets (sorted from highest hash to lowest hash) and the Elements included in a Block.
-Every leaf is defined as `Blake2b(prefix + element.serialize())`, where the prefix is the same one used to create the Element's signature.
+"contents" is an unbalanced Merkle tree where the left side has leaves for the Sketch Hashes (sorted from highest to lowest and then hashed via `Blake2b-384`) and the right side has leaves for the Elements included in a Block (defined as `Blake2b-384(prefix + element.serialize())`).
+If there's no packets in the Block, the left side has a zeroed out hash.
+If there's no elements in the Block, the right side has a zeroed out hash.
+If there's no packets or elements in the Block, the entire merkle has a zeroed out hash.

 A BlockHeader's signature and hash are defined as follows: